All Article

 • Set Clear Goals: Define your logging purpose, such as accurate billing, better project planning, or work-life balance, to stay motivated and focus on relevant data.

 • Review and Analyze Regularly: Check your timelog weekly or monthly to spot patterns, adjust schedules, and set realistic deadlines for improved efficiency.
+If you notice recurring issues or persistent inefficiencies, use RCA (Root Cause Analysis) to identify the underlying causes behind time losses.

 • Educate and Involve Your Team: Explain timelogs’ benefits for workload balance, train your team on time-tracking tools, and foster an empowering culture.